AdaCore/spark2014/lrm/source/mapping-spec.rst

 Private type with refined pre/post contracts in the body
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example demonstrates how `pre` and `post` conditions, that lie in the specifications of a package, can be refined in the package's body.
-In order to prove the absence of run-time errors, 3 user rules had to be introduced for the SPARK 2005 version.
-These rules are not presented here since they are not required in the |SPARK| version.
+This example demonstrates how `pre` and `post` conditions, that lie in the specification of a package, can be refined in the package's body.
 Contracts that need not be refined, do not have to be repeated in the body of a package.
 In this particular example, the body of the SPARK 2005 might seem to be needlessly repeating contracts.
 However, this is not true since the contracts that are being repeated are indirectly being refined through the refinement of the `Is_Empty` and `Is_Full` functions.

 Specification in SPARK 2005: